xinyiyu/FAsy-Video-Marketing/README.md

-# Facial asymmetry measurement
+# Facial and voice features measurement
-This repository implements facial asymmetry measurement part of "Asymmetry of Facial Expressions and Emotional Labor in Video Marketing".
+This repository implements the proposal of measuring facial asymmetry for analyzing its effect on video marketing.
+Additional functions include measure facial masculinity, facial asymmetry by facial keypoints and voice masculinity as well as other voice features.

 ## Installation
 1. Git clone the repository and create an environment: